-In both online surveys, respondents expressed strong interest in hosting a Fine Arts Academy at Garibaldi Secondary, and showed strong support overall for increasing access to fine arts options across all our schools.
-Concerns related to the likely popularity of such a program, and its consequent potential to draw students from other schools in the district.
+In the online surveys, respondents expressed strong interest in hosting a Fine Arts Academy at Garibaldi Secondary, and showed strong support overall for increasing access to fine arts options across all our schools.
+The concerns that were expressed related to the likely popularity of such a program, and its consequent potential to draw students from other schools in the district.